MakiGross/PJIN_app/README.md

 .txt file with graph of your indoor space (every room is one node) in file 'data' is example of our faculty (not all floors for now)

-In folder data
+test data or our data in folder 'data'

 ### starting app

-app is on local host only for now
+app is on local host only for now folder src:

-App.tsx
+- App.tsx
-> npm run dev
+- > npm run dev

 ### picture/plan of the space